amd/ryzen-ai-documentation/docs/inst.rst

 - Installs the :doc:`vai_quant/vai_q_onnx`
 - Installs the `ONNX Runtime <https://onnxruntime.ai/>`_
 - Installs the :doc:`Vitis AI Execution Provider <modelrun>`
-- Configures the environment to use the throughput profile of the IPU
+- Configures the environment to use the throughput profile of the NPU
 - Prints the name of the conda environment before exiting

 The default Ryzen AI Software packages are now installed in the conda environment created by the installer.
 You can start using the Ryzen AI Software by activating the conda environment created by the installer (the name of the environment is printed during the installation process).

 **IMPORTANT:** The Ryzen AI Software installation folder (where the zip file was extracted) contains various files required at runtime by the inference session.
-These files include the IPU binaries (:file:`*.xclbin`) and the default runtime configuration file (:file:`vaip_config.json`) for the Vitis AI Execution Provider.
+These files include the NPU binaries (:file:`*.xclbin`) and the default runtime configuration file (:file:`vaip_config.json`) for the Vitis AI Execution Provider.
 Because of this, the installation folder should not be deleted and should be kept in a convenient location.
-Refer to the :doc:`runtime_setup` page for more details about setting up the environment before running an inference session on the IPU.
+Refer to the :doc:`runtime_setup` page for more details about setting up the environment before running an inference session on the NPU.

 .. rubric:: Customizing the Installation